Key takeaways:

 There may also be other fees associated with the purchase of mutual fund units such as transaction fees, trading fees and brokerage fees.

-Once you've invested in a mutual fund, market conditions — such as the recent fluctuations that have dominated financial news headlines — may tempt you to sell your mutual fund shares.
+Once you've invested in a mutual fund, market conditions may tempt you to sell your mutual fund shares.
 For example, a dip in the market might prompt you to consider switching out your equity fund for a lower risk money market mutual fund instead.

-Cultivating a long-term investment mindset is the best way to stay the course, stick to your financial plan, and meet your investment goals.
-By having a long-term mindset, you can focus on the big picture, instead of trying to respond to every short-term market event.
+Cultivating a long-term investment mindset is the best way to stick to your financial plan and meet your investment goals.
+With a long-term mindset, you can focus on the big picture instead of trying to respond to every short-term market event.

-With so many mutual funds to choose from, the world of mutual fund investing can get confusing at times.
+With so many to choose from, the world of mutual fund investing can sometimes get confusing.
 This is where your Scotia advisor can help.
-Financial advisors have the knowledge and expertise to help you work towards realizing your investment goals.
-The benefits of getting financial advice is backed up by the research: According to a study, investors who worked with a financial advisor for more than 15 years had on average 2.73x more assets than those who didn't.3
+Financial advisors have the knowledge and expertise to help you work toward realizing your investment goals.

-Even if you prefer to apply a DIY approach to investing and select your own investments, a financial advisor can provide specialized services you'll find helpful.
-From assisting you in building or adjusting your financial plan to highlighting the pros and cons of tax-efficient investment vehicles, financial advisors can help you meet your financial goals.
+Even if you prefer to apply a DIY (Do it yourself) approach to investing and select your own investments, a financial advisor can provide specialized services you'll find helpful.
+From assisting you in building or adjusting your financial plan to highlighting the pros and cons of tax-efficient investment vehicles, financial advisors can help you reach your financial goals.